sis-ethz/Picket/README.md

-# Picket:  Self-supervised Data Diagnostics for ML Pipelines
+# Picket: Guarding Against Corrupted Data in Tabular Data during Learning and Inference
-Picket is a system that enables data diagnostics for machine learning pipelines over tabular data.
+Picket is a system that safeguards against data corruptions during both training and deployment of machine learning models over tabular data.
 Details of the system can be found in our paper: https://arxiv.org/abs/2006.04730.
 Please cite our paper if you use the code.

 ## Environment Requirements
 We run the experiments with the following dependencies: